p4jo/NaturalUnits/README.md

 So every power of <img src="http://chart.apis.google.com/chart?cht=tx&chl=10%5E%7B10%7D&chf=bg%2Cs%2CFFFFFF80&chco=000000"> will be assigned the name of the exponent expressed in lojban.
 You can therefore call 3 eV a ni'u-pano-Energy or a second a paci-Time.
 (The dimension is optional, those values were in rationalized Planck units (6-RPU)).

-Feel free to suggest different naming schemes at Issues.

 For more comparison values and SI values refer to the pdf-document in this repository.
 It was the original goal of this project and produced by python code that generated LaTeX code.

+Feel free to suggest different naming schemes and comparison values at Issues.